pakholeung37/hn-svelte-copy/README.md

-# SoftWind
+# Hn Svelte Copy

-Experimental editor built with vite sveltejs/kit and windicss.
-Proof of concept.
+An excecise of Hn Svelte

 ## Usage